 PLNU is home to a diverse body of students where we seek to honor and respect one another while discovering what it means to live lives of faith together.
 Ultimately, we long to encounter the Triune God’s love, presence and transforming work in us.
 So we may go from this gathering as a people shaped by the Holy Spirit, and in His presence to live, love and serve through faith in Christ.

 You may discover more about Who We Are within Spiritual Development and our mission, vision, and guiding principles here.

 Chapel Attendance Policy

-- Chapel begins at 9:45 a.m. on Monday, Wednesday, and Friday, and is held in Brown Chapel.
+- Chapel begins at 9:45 a.m. on Monday, Wednesday, and Friday, and is held in Brown Chapel for all three and at Liberty Station on Monday and Wednesday.
 Time Out begins at 9:30 p.m. on Wednesday in Brown Chapel.

-- To earn chapel credit, students must scan in and out of chapel using their ID card at the entrance doors.
-They must scan in no later than 9:55 and remain in chapel for the entire chapel service.
-A one-way scan will not be counted as a chapel credit.
+- • To earn Chapel credit, students must scan in and out of Chapel using their ID card at the entrance doors.
+They must scan in no later than 9:50 am (Time Out 9:35pm) and remain in chapel for the entire Chapel service.
+A one-way scan will not be counted as a Chapel credit.

-- Students chapel attendance may be viewed through your portal account located on the Web site (my.pointloma.edu).
-On your student account screen, select BIO Information from the menu, then select Chapel Attendance.
-If a discrepancy is noted, it is the responsibility of the student to bring this discrepancy to the attention of email@example.com.
+- • Students Chapel attendance may be viewed through portal accounts located on the Web site (my.pointloma.edu).
+On the student account screen, select BIO Information from the menu, then select Chapel Attendance.
+If a discrepancy is noted, it is the responsibility of the student to bring this discrepancy to the attention of the staff who maintains attendance records.
+You can communicate concerns by email to firstname.lastname@example.org.
 This account information is managed by the Office of Student Development in partnership with the Office of Spiritual Development.

-- Freshman & Sophomore students must acquire 32/54* chapel credits per semester
+• Freshman & Sophomores 30/54* chapel credits per semester